countvajhula/pubsub/README.rst

 Topics are keys in a dynamically-bound, toplevel hash table.
 The value of a topic is a list of subscribers to it.
 Each subscriber is a ("callback") function that accepts a single argument.

-New notices may be published on any topic, and all subscribers to that topic are called with the notice as the only argument.
+New notices may be published on any topic, and all subscribers to that topic are called with the notice as the only argument, at the time of publication.
+Notices are not persisted.

 Notices could be anything, i.e., each notice is a value of any type.
-The pubsub system simply forwards it to each subscriber.
+The pubsub broker simply forwards it to each subscriber.

 Non-Ownership
 -------------